 The city of Rochester offers a perfect mix of historic and hip.
-The vibrant downtown attracts both residents and visitors and is home to more than 350 shops, restaurants, and professional service businesses.
+The vibrant downtown attracts both residents and visitors and is home to many shops, restaurants, and businesses.
 The city’s natural beauty is attributed to the waterways that surround the downtown and the abundant green space that three parks and two winding trails offer.

 Oakland University is an Equal Opportunity, Affirmation Action Employer.